Digby Dent (Royal Navy officer, born 1739)

-Rear Admiral Sir Digby Dent (1739–1817) was a late 18th century and early 19th century Royal Navy commander.
+Rear Admiral Sir Digby Dent (1739–1817) was a Royal Navy commander.

 Life

 He was from a long line of "Digby Dents" who served in the Royal Navy including his grandfather and uncle.
 He was baptised in Portsmouth on 16 November 1739 one of eight children of Captain Cotton Dent RN and his wife, Catherine ("Kitty") Bowerbank (1717-1804).
 His father became Captain of Greenwich Hospital and died there in 1761.

 He was commissioned as a lieutenant in the Royal Navy on 4 February 1758.
 In July 1758 he was given captaincy and command of the 24-gun HMS Queenborough in the East Indies under Vice Admiral George Pocock and fought the French fleet in the Battle of Negapatam and the Battle of Pondicherry in the Indian Ocean.
 He transferred to HMS Newcastle the day after the latter battle to replace Captain Colin Michie who was killed in the engagement but remained stationed off Pondicherry.

 He was given command on New Year's Day 1760 of the 50-gunner HMS Falmouth, remaining in the East Indies.
 In September 1760, he took command of HMS Tiger.
 Both Queenborough and Newcastle went down in a cyclone off Pondicherry on New Year's Day 1761.

 In 1762, he returned to Europe on a Dutch East Indiaman.
 In May 1763, he was given command of HMS Deal Castle which served in the Mediterranean including a diplomatic mission to Cadiz.
 From July 1766 to May 1768 he had an extended period of leave, before taking command of HMS Boreas in Woolwich Dockyard.

 Boreas sprung a leak in the English Channel and was condemned causing another period of leave from February 1769 to April 1770, which allowed him time to be with his second wife and young family.
 He then spent a year on HMS Dolphin before another two-year break, March 1771 to April 1773 before taking command of HMS Seahorse.
 The most noteworthy event during his command of Seahorse was Horatio Nelson's appearance as a midshipman under Dent's command.
 In June 1775 he moved to HMS Arethusa mainly based in Portsmouth.
 Arethusa's task was protecting the harbour against feared attach by John Paul Jones but was also asked to do convoy work to St Helena.